 The Speaker Sisterhood was founded in August 2016 as an experiment that came from an innocent question asked in Angela Lussier’s Speaking School for Women.
 The question, “Where can we practice our speeches?” led Angela to think about the options for women to get together and practice sharing their voice.
 Her conclusion: The options were very limited.
 In that moment, the Speaker Sisterhood was born.

-It started as a journal entry and has become a network of speaking clubs for women who feel pulled to do something bigger and seek public speaking skills, the confidence to share their voice, and a strong, supportive circle of friends to help them do it.
+It started as a journal entry and has become a network of speaking clubs for women who seek public speaking skills, the confidence to share their voice, and a strong, supportive circle of friends to help them do it.
 The Speaker Sisterhood is just getting started and we hope you’ll join us as a club leader, member, or donor* to our new startup.
-We’re recruiting women who are ready to make their voice heard and do something bigger with their gifts and talents.
+We’re gathering women who are ready to make their voice heard and become role models for other women.
 We dare you to check out a club meeting.
 Who knows, you might just surprise yourself.

 *Note: Donations are not tax-deductible.
 Any donations received will be used to advance our mission to build public speaking clubs for women.

 Letter from Angela Lussier, CEO:

 Welcome to the Speaker Sisterhood!
 This opportunity is like a dream come true for me.
 Not only am I excited to witness the members of our clubs growing their confidence as speakers, but I also look forward to the friendships and support we will create.
-I learned early on that groups of women doing challenging work together builds an unbreakable bond and I can’t wait until more women join us.
+I learned early on that groups of women doing challenging work builds an unbreakable bond and I can’t wait until more women join us.
 I hope you will check us out as we build the Speaker Sisterhood and create more opportunities for women.
 The most important things we have are our voice, our perspective, our creativity, and our leadership.
 It’s time we start sharing all of it.

 To the journey,